 For the purposes of this bylaw, a resident of Hanover is any person who resides within the Town of Hanover, MA.
-The elected official(s) responsible for appointing members of Boards, Commissions, and Committees shown in the bylaws or established by Town Meeting may verify residency by confirming that the name of the potential or current member of an appointed Committee, Commission, or Board appears or on the current list of registered voters or by confirming that the name of the potential Hanover address appear on another current document acceptable to the elected official(s) responsible for the appointment.
+The elected official(s) responsible for appointing members of Boards, Commissions, and Committees shown in the bylaws or established by Town Meeting may verify residency by confirming that the name of the potential or current member of an appointed Committee, Commission, or Board appears or on the current list of registered voters or by confirming that the name of the potential or current member of an appointed Committee, Commission, or Board and his/her residential Hanover address appear on another current document acceptable to the elected official(s) responsible for the appointment.